devsh0/onebrc/README.md

 My solution to the 1brc challenge in C++.

-**Completes in ~750ms on a dual socket Skylake-X server (32 cores, 64 threads), with ~124 GiB DDR4 spread across two NUMA nodes.
+**Completes in ~630ms on a dual socket Skylake-X server (32 cores, 64 threads), with ~124 GiB DDR4 spread across two NUMA nodes.
 This gets very close to the [fastest](https://github.com/lehuyduc/1brc-simd/blob/main/main.cpp) known solution (AFAIK) which completes in ~600ms on the same machine.
-For comparison, the fastest Java solution completes in ~2.5 seconds on my test server, which is about 3x slower.**
+For comparison, the fastest Java solution completes in ~2.5 seconds on my test server, which is about 4x slower.**

-I have only tested this on the default dataset.
-Claims above may not hold for the 10k dataset.

 There's still room to squeeze a lot more performance out of this.
 A few things I was too lazy to optimize: